craftercms/docs/source/developers/plugins/blueprints.rst

 Blueprints reside in ``{CRAFTER_HOME}/data/repos/global/blueprints`` since Crafter 3.0.
 Each folder corresponds to a blueprint (You may notice the empty and website_editorial blueprint folders), you can start by copying the ``empty`` folder and renaming it to your blueprint’s name, like "my_blueprint".

-Your site exists in ``{CRAFTER_HOME}/data/repos/sites/your-site-name``.
+Your project exists in ``{CRAFTER_HOME}/data/repos/sites/your-site-name``.
 Inside, you'll notice 2 repos, ``sandbox`` and ``published``.
-Inside of either of them, lie the site's folders, but since ``sandbox`` contains your site as it currently exists in your Studio preview, we'll be grabbing the files from this one.
-You need to move this site's folders into an external folder named as your blueprint, but avoid copying the ``.git/`` folder contained there, as it's unnecessary for the final distributable package and may even contain sensitive information.
+Inside of either of them, lie the project's folders, but since ``sandbox`` contains your project as it currently exists in your Studio preview, we'll be grabbing the files from this one.
+You need to move this project's folders into an external folder named as your blueprint, but avoid copying the ``.git/`` folder contained there, as it's unnecessary for the final distributable package and may even contain sensitive information.

 .. note:: Don't merge folders, before copying any folder, delete the existing one so any renamed or deleted files don't persist.